Buy-to-Rent Phuket Property: Complete Foreign Guide

-Buy-to-rent in Phuket in 2026: short-stay vs long-term yields, net vs gross math, management fees, guaranteed rental programs, taxes for non-residents, and area-by-area occupancy—plus real client examples.
+Buy-to-rent in Phuket 2026: short-stay vs long-term yields, net math, management fees, taxes, and area-by-area occupancy planning.

 Short-term vs long-term: what “buy to rent Phuket” usually means